-An occasional double clocking of RCK is not as severe as it is for TCK.
+An occasional double clocking of RCK is not as severe as double clocking for TCK.
 Since RCK is used for timing programming pulses, an occasional double clock just shortens the programming pulse width.
-Since all Flash switches do not take the same amount of time to program, there is a marginal amount of overprogramming that occurs for most switches.
+Since all flash switches do not take the same amount of time to program, there is a marginal amount of over-programming that occurs for most switches.
 In most cases, an infrequent double clocking of RCK will reduce the over-programming, but not cause a failure.
 A continuous double clocking could cut all of the programming pulses in half and this could have noticeable results.
-Cutting the programming pulse ramp rates can cause electrical over stress to the tunnel oxide and cause permanent damage to the device.
+Cutting the programming pulse ramp rates can cause electrical over-stress to the tunnel oxide and cause permanent damage to the device.

-What is RCK and Why Is it Needed for Internal ISP?
+What is RCK and Why is it Needed for Internal ISP?

-The ProASIC device contains an internal programming controller that controls the programming of the Flash switches.
-Voltages used during programming are based on an internal voltage reference, but the controller needs a 1 MHz clock derived from either RCK or TCK for its time reference.
-The part includes an internal five bit programmable clock divider, so the external clock can be any multiple of 1 MHz, between 1 MHz and 31 MHz.
+The ProASICPLUS device contains an internal programming controller that controls the programming of the flash switches.
+Voltages used during programming are based on an internal voltage reference, but the controller needs a 1 MHz clock derived from either RCK or TCK as its time reference.
+The part includes an internal five-bit programmable clock divider, so the external clock can be any multiple of 1 MHz, between 1 MHz and 31 MHz.
 The external time reference can either come from TCK or RCK.
 The RCK input is provided as an easy to use reference clock input.
 Connect an appropriate oscillator to the RCK pin and the programming controller's clock reference needs are met.

 Silicon Sculptor uses the RCK input during programming because its TCK clock is under control of a program running on an internal microprocessor.
 Because it uses RCK, Silicon Sculptor only needs to send a TCK when it wants to communicate over the JTAG bus.
+If TCK is set at a constant frequency that is an integral multiple of 1 MHz and never stopped during programming, then it can be used as the reference clock instead of RCK.

 The FlashPro and FlashPro Lite programmers use TCK as the reference clock so it does not need an RCK.
-The tradeoff is that FlashPro or FlashPro Lite needs to have a hardware state controller that will move the ProASIC device's internal TAP controller to a stable state whenever communication with the device is not occurring.
+The trade-off is that FlashPro or FlashPro Lite needs to have a hardware state controller that will move the ProASICPLUS device's internal TAP controller to a stable state whenever communication with the device is not occurring.
 If the PC is interrupted while it is sending data to the device's Data Register, FlashPro or FlashPro Lite must control the TMS line to move the TAP controller from the Shift-DR state into the Pause-DR state.
-The ProASIC device can wait in the Pause-DR state until the PC resumes sending data.
+The ProASICPLUS device can wait in the Pause-DR state until the PC resumes sending data.
 When the PC resumes communication, FlashPro or FlashPro Lite then needs to use the TMS line to switch the TAP controller back into the Shift-DR state.